matrix-org/matrix-spec-proposals/proposals/3892-custom-emotes-with-encryption.md

 #### Definitions:
 Emotes: Short for emoticons, a shortcode/image pair that are used inline in messages and in reactions. <br/>
 Emojis: Shortcode/image pairs with unicode representations.
 Currently supported in most clients.
 A subset of emotes. <br/>
 Shortcode: A short piece of text surrounded in colons to represent an emote/emoji.
-Ex. :smile:
+Ex. :shortcode:
 <br/><br/>
 Every emote proposal uses a shortcode and a way to store the image and make the client render it. <br/> Under this proposal they are not sent in the message source as img tags, which is what many non-Element clients use. <br/>